-Learn how to find affordable homeowners insurance in Clearwater.
+Learn how to find affordable homeowners insurance for your Clearwater home.

 Clearwater, Florida is known for its sparkling water, white sandy beaches, and quaint restaurants and bars.
-It’s a laid-back city designed to feel intimate as a small town with the amenities of a big city.
+It’s a laid-back city designed to feel intimate as a small town while providing the amenities of a big city.

-But Clearwater and its surrounding cities are the fourth most likely to get hit by a major hurricane.
-The potential for a bad hurricane, flooding, and sinkhole risk make finding affordable homeowners insurance in Clearwater a challenge.
+But Clearwater and its neighbors are the fourth most likely to get hit by a major hurricane.
+The potential for hurricanes, flooding, and sinkholes make finding affordable homeowners insurance in Clearwater a challenge.

 Homeowners insurance can be confusing if you’ve never purchased it before, so let’s simplify it.
 These are the most important part of your policy:

 Every home is different, so your policy may include coverages beyond these basics.
-Talk to your Kin representative for help tailoring your policy to your needs.
+Call 855-717-0022 to talk to a Kin representative for help tailoring your policy to your needs.

 Clearwater home insurance policies cover the standard perils, such as fire, wind damage, vandalism, and theft.
-That a good thing considering Clearwater’s crime rate is 74 percent higher than average for Florida cities.
+That a good thing considering Clearwater’s crime rate is 74% higher than average for Florida cities.

 But it’s also important to understand how your insurance addresses major catastrophes.
 Let’s take a look.